WHY BIOMASS ELECTRICITY SHOULD NOT RECEIVE RENEWABLE ENERGY SUBSIDIES

 Alternatives to Biomass Electricity

-Furthermore, while the capital cost of solar and wind power continues on a downward trend, there is no realistic prospect of biomass electricity costs coming down because combustion technologies are already mature, and because high dependence on imports make this sector vulnerable to changes in currency rates.
+Furthermore, while the capital cost of solar and wind power continues on a downward trend, there is no realistic prospect of biomass electricity costs coming down because combustion technologies are already mature, and because increasing demand for wood cannot possibly result in wood becoming cheaper.

-Stopping biomass subsidies and diverting funding towards sensibly sited wind and solar projects, as well as energy conservation and efficiency would help to reduce carbon emissions from the energy sector.
-Support for new onshore wind and solar PV, and increased support for community renewables wind and solar projects, and for home energy conservation are vital and viable alternatives to both coal and biomass electricity.
+Stopping biomass subsidies and diverting them towards sensibly sited wind and solar projects, as well as energy conservation and efficiency would help to significantly reduce carbon emissions from the energy sector.
+Support for new onshore wind and solar PV, and increased support for community renewables wind and solar projects, and for home energy conservation are vital and viable alternatives to coal, biomass and gas electricity.

 What is happening instead?